 Learn about managing all aspects of user accounts including managing two-factor authentication.

-Prerequisites: You have Full Administrator or Billing Administrator privileges.
+Prerequisites: You have Zone Administrator privileges.
+Refer to Roles and Permissions.

 Note: The default session timeout before a user must login again is 30 minutes.

-- Add users to your Automox account and define their permissions.
+- Add users to the zone and define their permissions.